-A study of the major steps in a criminal prosecution, including arrest, preliminary examination, bail, grand jury, indictment, arraignment, motions and pleas before trial, verdict, motions after trial, sentence, probation, parole, and appeals.
-Consideration will be given to such matters as searches and scizures, police interrogation, wiretapping, right to counsel, pre-trial discovery and inspection, and the respective roles of prosecutor, defense counsel, judge, and jury.
+The major steps in a criminal prosecution, including arrest, preliminary examination, bail, grand jury, indictment, arraignment, motions and pleas before trial, verdict, motions after trial, and appeals.
+Detailed consideration will be given to such matters as search and seizure; wiretapping and electronic eavesdropping; the right to counsel; police interrogations and confessions; coerced, induced, and negotiated guilty pleas; entrapment; and disclosure obligations of the prosecution and the defense.
+Throughout the course emphasis will be given to the issues of professional responsibility of prosecution and defense attorneys in the fair and effective administration of criminal justice.